gbroques/notes/getting-started-with-redux/readme.md

 ###Pure Functions
 - Return values depend solely on the values of their arguments
 - No observable side effects, such as network or database calls
-- Predictable, if called with same arguments you get the same value
+- Predictable, if called with the same arguments you get the same value
 - Do not modify the values passed to them

 ###Impure Functions